open-telemetry/opentelemetry-specification/specification/trace/api.md

 parent/child relationships or span links. `SpanKind` describes two independent properties that benefit tracing systems during analysis:

-1. Whether span represents an outgoing call a remote service (`CLIENT` and `PRODUCER` spans) or a processing of request initiated externally (`SERVER` and `CONSUMER` spans).
+1. Whether span represents an outgoing call to a remote service (`CLIENT` and `PRODUCER` spans) or a processing of an incoming request initiated externally (`SERVER` and `CONSUMER` spans).
 2. Whether a Span represents a synchronous call.
 Spans that describe synchronous operations (`SERVER` and `CLIENT`) end after all its children complete under